Sebukpor/multi-cancer-classification/README.md

 ---

-## Contributing
-We welcome contributions!
-If you'd like to improve the model or the web interface:
-1. Fork the repository.
-2. Create a new branch (`feature/my-feature`).
-3. Commit your changes.
-4. Open a pull request.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact
-For more information, reach out to us at:
+For more information, reach out at:
 - **Email:** [divinesebukpor@gmail.com](mailto:divinesebukpor@gmail)